 What Are the Different Types of Short-Term Business Loans?

-There are many different types of short-term business loans.
+There are many different types of short-term loans for business.
 Here’s a quick overview of some of the funding options on the market today:

 Short-term business loans: A short-term business loan functions like a traditional business loan.
 Once approved, you’ll receive a set amount of money and then repay that over the life of the loan, in addition to interest.
 Short-term repayment plans can range anywhere from 12 to 18 months.
 A store owner who’s struggling with unexpected repairs might choose this option.
 Not only are the funds quickly available, but the annual interest rates tend to be lower than other forms of credit, and it’s easier to budget for set daily or monthly payments.